ashutoshkrris/Automated-Birthday-Wisher/README.md

 Additional requirements : xlrd (pip install xlrd) and openpyxl (pip install openpyxl)

 Also, keep an excel sheet ready.
 The excel sheet must contain the following details : Name , Email , Birthday and Year.
 You may add other details also.
+And the last requirement is to switch on lesser secure apps on gmail.

 If you feel any problem,feel free to contact @ ashutoshbritish@gmail.com